Reference: Alternative Minimum Tax Relief Act;

 - Provides that, if an allocation of the GST exemption to any transfers of property is deemed to have been made at the close of an estate tax inclusion period, the value of the property shall be its value at such time.

-Rated 83% by NTU, indicating a "Taxpayer's Friend" on tax votes.
+Rated 62% by NTU, indicating "Satisfactory" on tax votes.

-Shadegg scores 83% by NTU on tax-lowering policies
+Lewis scores 62% by NTU on tax-lowering policies

 Every year National Taxpayers Union (NTU) rates U.S. Representatives and Senators on their actual votes—every vote that significantly affects taxes, spending, debt, and regulatory burdens on consumers and taxpayers.
 NTU assigned weights to the votes, reflecting the importance of each vote’s effect.
 NTU has no partisan axe to grind.
 All Members of Congress are treated the same regardless of political affiliation.
 Our only constituency is the overburdened American taxpayer.
 Grades are given impartially, based on the Taxpayer Score.
 The Taxpayer Score measures the strength of support for reducing spending and regulation and opposing higher taxes.
 In general, a higher score is better because it means a Member of Congress voted to lessen or limit the burden on taxpayers.